-Throughout the region, there are also disparities between the incomes of homeowners and renters.
+Throughout the region, there are disparities between the incomes of homeowners and renters.
 Typically, the number of low-income renters greatly outpaces the amount of housing available that is affordable for these households.
-In Antioch, a majority of households are owner--occupied as depicted below in Figure 2-8.
-Similar to the County and Bay Area region, 60.3 percent of households are owner occupied, whereas 39.7 percent are renter occupied.
-In Antioch, the largest proportion of renters falls in
+In Antioch, a majority of households are owner-occupied as depicted below in